TrustedForm

 Copy this and paste it into the credentials of your LeadByte Trustedform enrichment provider.

-Find this in LeadByte by heading to your Admin tab > Tech Hub > Validation Services.
+Find this in LeadByte by heading to the Validation Services settings.

 Step 2 - Add your settings to the Campaign